 Let’s see how hybridization helps in variation with illustrations.

 Consider two different alleles of a gene for tallness and shortness.
 Let’s denote them as ‘A’ for tallness and ‘a’ for shortness.

-- When we cross two tall plants that are having alleles “AA” and “AA” it results in a tall plant.
+- When we cross two tall plants that have alleles “AA” and “AA”, it results in a tall plant.

-- Again when we cross two dwarf plants that are having alleles “aa” and “aa” the hybrid plant produced will be short having “aa” gene.
+- Again when we cross two dwarf plants that have alleles “aa” and “aa”, the hybrid plant produced will be short, having the “aa” gene.
 In this hybridization, a stable and short plant is produced.

-Heterozygous dominants are the one that have different alleles while homozygous are the one who have similar dominant alleles.
-To know more about the hybridization of plants and about the Punnett square, watch the video.
+Heterozygous dominants are the ones that have different alleles, while homozygous are the ones that have similar dominant alleles.
+To learn more about the hybridization of plants and Punnett square, watch the video.